loopdotcoop/jellyberry/20250527-JellyBerry-May-brief-for-Beth/20250417-a-very-brighton-soft-hardware-platform.md

 ---

-> - ❌ Phones seem completely owned by big tech…
+> - ❌ Phones and desktop computers seem completely owned by big tech…
-> - ❌ Smart-watches too…
+> - ❌ Smart-watches are completely owned by big tech…
-> - ✅ But bedside/tabletop devices, seems like a more open playing field
+> - ✅ But bedside/tabletop devices (lamps and speakers), seems like a more open
+    playing field

 ## 2. What Might Our Goals Be?

-* 🧪 Have a little Brighton workshop for moulding (resin, silicone), assembling the electronics, testing, designing and shipping
+* 🧪 Have a little Brighton workshop for designing, moulding (resin, silicone), assembling the electronics, testing, and shipping
 * 🌟 A growing product line of **small, fun, quirky devices:**
   * **Open hardware** (or semi-open)
   * **Open source software** (or semi-open)